XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
   if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

-  where: 'Status==\"' + Invoice.StatusEnum.DRAFT + '\"', # String | Filter by an any element
+  where: "Status==#{XeroRuby::Accounting::Invoice::DRAFT}", # String | Filter by an any element

   order: 'InvoiceNumber ASC', # String | Order by an any element

   i_ds: ['00000000-0000-0000-000-000000000000,00000000-0000-0000-000-000000000000'], # Array<String> | Filter by a comma-separated list of InvoicesIDs.

   invoice_numbers: ['null'], # Array<String> | Filter by a comma-separated list of InvoiceNumbers.

   contact_i_ds: ['00000000-0000-0000-000-000000000000,00000000-0000-0000-000-000000000000'], # Array<String> | Filter by a comma-separated list of ContactIDs.

   statuses: ['null'], # Array<String> | Filter by a comma-separated list Statuses.
 For faster response times we recommend using these explicit parameters instead of passing OR conditions into the Where filter.

   page: 1, # Integer | e.g. page=1 – Up to 100 invoices will be returned in a single API call with line items shown for each invoice

   include_archived: true, # Boolean | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response

   created_by_my_app: false, # Boolean | When set to true you'll only retrieve Invoices created by your app

   unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }
 begin
-  #Allows you to retrieve any sales invoices or purchase bills
+  # Allows you to retrieve any sales invoices or purchase bills
   result = api_instance.get_invoices(xero_tenant_id, opts)
   p result
 rescue XeroRuby::Accounting::ApiError => e